asherLZR/lazy-dynamic-programming/README.md

 | a   |    2 |    Y |    X |    Y |    2 |    3 |
 | a   |    3 |    2 |    Y |    X |    1 |    2 |

-Depending on the input strings of course, this path can snake to the left or the right of the table.
-This change in direction is governed by our simple `minimum [W, NW, N]`, which can be optimised to prefer expanding in one direction over the other as in `specialMin3 a b c = if a < b then a else min b c`.

-It also suggests that we need to rethink the way we represent the table.
+It suggests that we need to rethink the way we represent the table.
 Instead of rows and columns, we structure our data as 3 diagonal groups instead.
+This allows us to better enforce our intended order of evaluation.

 ```hs
 mainDiag :: [Int]